Highly rotating viscous compressible fluids in presence of capillarity effects: Introduction

 for some fixed number $\nu>0$.
 Finally, the term

 represents the Coriolis force, which acts on the system due to the rotation of the Earth.
-Here we have supposed that the rotation axis is parallel to the $x^3$-axis, and that the speed of rotation is constant.
-Notice that this approximation is valid in regions which are very far from the equatorial zone and from the poles, and which are not too extended: in general, the dependence of the Coriolis force on the latitude should be taken into account.
+Here we have supposed that the rotation axis is parallel to the $x^3$-axis and constant.
+Notice that this approximation is valid in regions which are very far from the equatorial zone and from the poles, and which are not too extended: in general, the dependence of the Coriolis force on the latitude should be taken into account (see e.g. works \cite{G_2008}, \cite{G-SR_2006} and \cite{G-SR_Mem}).
 On the other hand, for simplicity we are neglecting the effects of the centrifugal force.